sigsum/sigsum/log.md

   - `http://er3n3jnvoyj2t37yngvzr35b6f4ch5mgzl3i6qlkvyhzmaxo62nlqmqd.onion/`

 This URL is henceforth referred to as a log's _base URL_.
-To form a complete URL, the endpoint's name and parameters (if any) are appended.
+To form a complete URL, an endpoint's name and parameters (if any) are appended.

 The HTTP status code is 200 OK to indicate success.
 A different HTTP status code is used to indicate partial success or failure.
 Note that